Back to Blog

 Price Differences

-The price gap between new and used cars is significant.
+The price gap between new and used cars is significant and can be a major deciding factor for many buyers.
 As of the third quarter of 2024, the average new car cost about $47,542, whereas a used car averaged $27,177.
-This represents a price difference of over $20,000โ€”the widest gap recorded to date.
-This disparity translates to a considerable difference in monthly payments, with new cars averaging $749 per month compared to $529 for used cars.
+This represents a price difference of over $20,000—the widest gap recorded to date.
+This disparity translates to a considerable difference in monthly payments.
+According to Experian, new cars average $749 per month compared to $529 for used cars.
+This $220 monthly difference can free up significant cash flow for other financial goals.

 Depreciation Impact